You can turn any clay body into paper clay. It's very easy.

 I use my regular glaze sieves to strain most of the water out of the pulp.
 I like to leave the pulp wet but not drippy.

 Then I mix in the wet clay.
 My mixer is a pre-owned Hobart A120T and is 1/2 hp.
 You can sometimes find a deal on them at used restaurant equipment stores or from ads.
+You can also mix it in by hand.

 Two other ways to mix are to dry the bagged clay, re-hydrate it and mix in pulp or to mix this pulp with dry clay using a drill mixer.